ben-and-yahel/path_finder/README.md

 # The algorithm

-A* algorithm - The A* path finder algorithm looks at the start and the end point and see what is the way betwen the two point.
+**A* algorithm** - The A* path finder algorithm looks at the start and the end point and see what is the way betwen the two point.
 It doing so by calculating 3 values:
-G cost: The distance between a point to the start point H cost: The distance between a point to the end point F cost: The sum of G cost and H cost then the algorithm expand the start point to it's neighbores and follow he path with the lowest F cost.
+**G cost:** The distance between a point to the start point **H cost:** The distance between a point to the end point **F cost:** The sum of G cost and H cost then the algorithm expand the start point to it's neighbores and follow the path with the lowest F cost.

 In our code the paths that the algorithm checks are stored by an array of linked lists when every list is a diffrent path.